German Naval Intelligence Service: Offensive operations

 In 1935, the Anglo-German Naval Agreement was signed between Britain and Germany, which enabled Germany to break the Treaty of Versailles restrictions and increase the physical size of their Naval forces.
 The signing of the Treaty signaled a relaxation in the use of Naval attachés attached to German embassies.
-Such an Naval attaché stole French naval charts in Paris, enabling B-Dienst to follow French shipping maneuvers to a much greater accuracy and extent.
+Such a Naval attaché stole French naval charts in Paris, enabling B-Dienst to follow French shipping maneuvers to a much greater accuracy and extent.
 When new charts were introduced by French Navy, B-Dienst were able to quickly reconstruct them, due to having the original charts, and the Wilhelm Tranow cryptanalysis unit, who considered French Naval codes easy to break.
 By this time, B-Dienst had sufficient resources to enable British and French naval deployments to be analysed in immense details.
 An initial synopsis would be produced after an exercise, followed by a detailed reports, running to hundreds of pages including charts and analysis of shipping maneuvers.

 In mid-1935, Adolf Hitler, who still considered Britain a potential ally, ordered the whole naval staff to redirect their operational readiness planning against France and ordered the main code breaking effort at B-Dienst to transfer to France.
-For the newly formed Kriegsmarine, who considered their major potential opponent being Britain, viewed the order with suspicion.
+For the newly formed Kriegsmarine, who considered their major potential opponent to be Britain, viewed the order with suspicion.
 Tranow, who laughed when he heard the order, stated:

 I don't want to delve into high policy, but I want to say one thing: You know the English report their worldwide ship movements through these codes.
 Suppose their Mediterranean Fleet pours through the Straits of Gibraltar, and moves in to the Atlantic, or the Channel or even into the North Sea.
 Don't you want to know this in advance?

 The Kriegsmarine reconsidered their position and allowed Tranow to continue, in violation of Hitler's order.
 From 1938 onwards, the British Admiralty was now considered the primary target, as B-Dienst grown enough to have sufficient resources and personnel to undertake the task.
 During the 1934 to 1936 period, detailed observation of land based British carrier and fleet engagement exercises and destroyer escort duty were studied in minute detail and analysed.
 ASDIC signals were also observed for the first time, although not understood.

 Global movements of oil worldwide were also observed for the first time.
 In September 1935, Tranow and his unit made a major advance in breaking the Royal Navy's most widely used code, the 5-digit Naval Code (German Code Name: München (Munich)), using the method of comparing the routes of a merchant vessel, which were published in Lloyds Weekly Shipping Reports (Lloyd's Register), with the coded reports.
-By 1939, French cyphers were comprehensively broken with four naval codes being comprehensively read by Tranow on a regular basis.
+By 1939, French ciphers were comprehensively broken with four naval codes being comprehensively read by Tranow on a regular basis.